CtrlK

 Distinctiveness Conflict Risk

-The mention of 'Asana' and 'Rube MCP (Composio)' makes this clearly distinguishable from other skills.
-It's unlikely to conflict with other project management or task automation skills due to the specific platform reference.
+The mention of 'Asana' and 'Rube MCP (Composio)' creates a very clear niche.
+It's unlikely to conflict with other skills unless there's another Asana integration skill.

 3 / 3